 What Are Dangers of Anabolic Steroids?

 Steroids are dangerous for two reasons: they are illegal, and they can damage a person's health, especially if used in large doses over time.
 Also, the health problems caused by steroids may not appear until years after the steroids are taken.

-Although they might help build muscle, steroids can produce very serious side effects.
-Using steroids for a long time can negatively affect the reproductive system.
+Although they might help build muscle, steroids can have very serious side effects.
+Using steroids for a long time can harm the reproductive system.
 In males, steroids can lead to impotence, a reduction in the amount of sperm produced in the testicles, and even reduced testicle size.

-Steroids taken for an extended period of time also can cause:
+Steroids taken for a long period of time also can cause:

 - stunted growth in teens (by causing bones to mature too fast and stop growing at an early age)

 - violent, aggressive behavior and mood swings

 - blood lipid abnormalities that contribute to heart disease